ErSachinBhati/Docsify/README.md

 sudo   :  It is a way to run programs with the security privileges of another user.

-apt-get:  It is a command-line tool for handling packages, or software on system
+apt-get:  It is a command-line tool for handling packages, or software on system.

 update :  it is updating the list of available packages from the repositories.